So, you’re hosting a party for 4th of July. This is a huge step for all of you grillers out there.

 What are jalapeño poppers?

 Enter the world of some of the best food you can think of: jalapeño poppers.
-My favorite appetizer, these spicy and creamy peppers are bursting with flavor from the inside out.
+My favorite appetizer, these spicy and creamy grilled jalapeno poppers are bursting with flavor from the inside out.

 First off, these are cored out jalapeños filled with cream cheese and then wrapped with bacon.
 They are first grilled and then lathered in Smokehouse BBQ Sauce.
 Why the sauce though?